-Goal 2: Continuously improve Person-Centered Excellence (PCE) throughout the agency and with its partners.
-2016 2017 2018 C - People First will offer training as requested, including Project STIR, on the topic of respect to members and others.
+2016 2017 2018 meetings. ongoing participation. individuals' ongoing participation.
+C - People First will offer training as requested, including Project STIR, on the topic of respect to members and others.
 D - Assess ongoing growth and development of the individuals receiving services - are they meeting outcomes and achievements on the individual level?
 E - Continue educating critical stakeholders about PCE (employers, schools, providers, etc.).
 F - Seventy-five percent of transition youth referred for services will be supported through integrated services.
 H - Include individuals' desired community participation preferences during the planning process and ensure this information is included in each person's plan.
 I - Assess our effectiveness in helping individuals achieve what's in their plan, specifically related to the areas of employment and behavior supports.
 J - Continue educating critical stakeholders about PCE practices and provide annual training and ongoing resources.
 K - Assist individuals to identify employment and day services outcomes as a part of the planning process.
 L - Develop one-page profiles for individuals in residential, early intervention and preschool.
 N - Continue educating critical stakeholders about PCE practices and provide annual training and ongoing resources.
-O - Assist individuals to identify employment and day services outcomes as a part of the planning process.
+O - Support transition school-aged youth to become active participants in the decision-making process and to learn to be effective self-advocates utilizing supported decision making and person centered tools.
+P - Residential will create an active individual-driven advocacy group.
+Q - Residential will create and promote diverse opportunities for individuals to participate on a monthly basis in activities that focus on fitness or their overall wellness.
+R - An introduction to Supported to families receiving services from the Early Intervention team.
+We will create opportunities to demonstrate how this can impact their child's future within the